MVC Areas with example

 Note

-Always remember the order of registering the Areas must be on top, so that all of the settings, filters and routes registered for the applications will also apply on the Areas.
+Always remember the order of registering the Areas must be on top so that all of the settings, filters, and routes registered for the applications will also apply to the Areas.

 Creating Area